 Since you must elect your payout schedule years before retiring, you may end up facing higher taxes in the years your benefits are received than you originally anticipated.
 In this case, we’ll try to offset some of your tax bill by looking at certain tax deduction strategies, such as stacking charitable contributions or making a qualified charitable distribution (QCD) from your IRA.

-How should I choose the investments in my Deferred Compensation plan?
+How Should I Choose the Investments in my Deferred Compensation Plan?

 It depends on a variety of factors that we’ll help you evaluate.
-As a part of our service, BWM advisors offer allocation guidance on accounts we cannot manage in-house, such as your 401(k) and deferred compensation plan.
+As a part of our service, SPW advisors offer allocation guidance on accounts we cannot manage in-house, such as your 401(k) and deferred compensation plan.
 We’ll use your investment choices to build a portfolio that aligns with your risk tolerance, considers your payout schedule, and matches your cash needs in retirement.

-For example, imagine you expect to have increased costs in early retirement to pay for things like your kids’ or grandkids education, a second home purchase, and more travel.
+For example, imagine you expect to have increased costs in early retirement to pay for things like your kids’ or grandkids’ education, a second home purchase, and more travel.
 These expenses could easily be covered with funds in your deferred compensation plan that need to be paid out.
 With this in mind, we may recommend more conservative investments for the assets in your deferred compensation plan earmarked for these early-retirement costs.

 After covering your short-term cash needs, you may need less money from deferred compensation later in retirement because you’re spending less and receiving income from social security and required minimum distributions.
 In this case, it may make sense to invest the remaining funds in your deferred compensation plan in an allocation that complements your longer-term investments.